QueenieCplusplus/Subnet_mask/README.md

 IP uses an addr mask to show which bits in the addr are host and which are network.

+The network prefix can be displayed in 3 formats:

+* bit-count, prefered use

+* decimal, old style

+* hexa, seems like 0x

 # Natural Mask & Number of Addr

 |      mask     |           Addr     |    Usage   |